Raquelsc05/up-computers/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

-This project it was make to show how a  e-commerce' s website works.
+This project it was make to show how an  E-commerce's website works.
 <ul>
 <li>This Web you can  buy the product, specify the quantity, add to cart, can see  the cart as been populated.</li>
 <li>When we opened the cart, we can see the product, to specify the quantity, and till removed the product.</li>